T-O-R-U-S/Mahmoud-Monkey/README.md

-# Mahmoud-Mono
+# Mahmoud Monkey
-A nice monospace typeface.
+A nice typeface.

+🐵